calsupik/spotlite/README.md

-# NexMove PhoneGap Application
+# SpotLite PhoneGap Application

-This is a basic PhoneGap application built to run in iOS.
+This is a PhoneGap application built to run in iOS.